chanshiyucx/blog/journal/004-interview-simulation.md

 - What does a typical day look like for this role?
 - Could you tell me about the team structure and how collaboration usually works?
 - What opportunities are there for professional growth in this role?
+- When I might hear back about the interview?

 ## Work Experience